-therefore used to enhance the performance of the WPT system in real-time.
+control shown in Fig. 2, split between TX and RX each with an MCU connected via BLE, is therefore used to enhance the performance of the WPT system in real-time.
 The control algorithm and hardware are designed as follows.

-1) Algorithm: In the first phase of recharge the RX MCU monitors the condition (1)
+1) Algorithm: In the first phase of recharge, the RX MCU monitors the condition as follows:

-$$V{CC} > 3.6 \,\mathrm{V}$$ (1)
+$$V{\rm CC} > 3.6 \ {\rm V}$$ (1)

 where $V{CC}$ is the rectified voltage on the receiver.
 This condition is fundamental to guarantee the correct working of the receiver.
 Unless this condition is satisfied, the MCU will request the transmitter to increase the transmission of power.
-Once the first condition is met, the RX MCU periodically checks condition (2)
+Once the first condition is met, the RX MCU periodically